Cheapest Home Insurance Companies in Washington (2026 Rates)

 How We Found the Cheapest Home Insurance Companies in Washington

 We collected quotes from major insurers using a consistent homeowner profile across Washington.
-This approach shows how each company prices the same coverage by removing variables that make direct comparisons difficult.
+Removing variables that make direct comparisons difficult shows that each company prices the same coverage the same way.
 The base profile represents the most common home insurance scenario in Washington.

 Standard Coverage Profile: